-REiNS collaboration seeks common outcome measures for neurofibromatosis clinical trialsDecember 9th, 2013 in Cancer /
+REiNS collaboration seeks common outcome measures for neurofibromatosis clinical trialsDecember 9, 2013 in Medicine & Health / Cancer

 As potentially effective new treatments for neurofibromatosis (NF) are developed, standardized research approaches—including outcome measures specific to NF—are needed.
 The first report from the Response Evaluation in Neurofibromatosis and Schwannomatosis (REiNS) International Collaboration has been published as a supplement to Neurology, the Official Journal of the American Academy of Neurology (AAN).